 Do not perform final abrasive blast cleaning whenever relative humidity exceeds 85 percent, or whenever surface temperature is less than minus 15 degrees Celsius above dew point of ambient air.

-Status of Existing Coatings:

-The following information on existing coatings or substrate conditions is provided for information only, and is generally believed to be accurate, but is not guaranteed.
-Perform tests as required to verify applicability of this information to the Work.

-[ .]

-[ .]

-[ .]

 PRODUCTS

 Abrasive Materials

 Select abrasive type and size to produce surface profile that meets the coating manufacturer’s recommendations for specific primer and coating system to be applied.